-1. Transfer and utilise key communication skills at Level 2 and Level 3 undergraduate study, inclusive of written, numerical, graphical and diagrammatic manipulation and presentation of information.

-2. Employ analytical skills and methodologies as a basis to further study.

-3. Ability to begin to engage critically with regard to the underlying challenges facing businesses and central authorities.
+- 1. Transfer and utilise key communication skills inclusive of written, numerical, graphical and diagrammatic manipulation and presentation of information. - 2.
+Employ analytical skills and methodologies as a basis for further study. - 3.
+Ability to begin to engage critically with regard to the underlying challenges facing businesses and central authorities.